sharontherese/sharon-kabel/content/post/childfree-weddings/index.md

 As surely as the sun rises in the east and sets in the west can we expect to see debates about whether or not children belong at weddings.

 Of course, some say, you should have children at weddings.
 They are the point of weddings, after all!
-As someone who had over 20 babies and children at her wedding reception, I am very sympathetic to this argument.
+As someone who had over 20 babies and children at her Catholic wedding reception, I am very sympathetic to this argument.

 For fun, let’s explore the claim that it is traditional to have children at weddings.

 # Defining terms

 By “children,” I mean small people who are roughly between the ages of “eating solids” and “teenagers.”
-Babies, particularly breastfed babies, go where the parents go.

 And by “weddings,” I primarily mean “wedding receptions.”
 While I do touch on children at Mass (she said demurely, nudging the hornet’s nest a bit more), I am most interested in the reception.